ISAITB/docs-itb-ta/source/domainDashboard/index.rst

 .. note::

-  Using the Test Bed's REST API is an advanced feature that needs to first be enabled by your administrator to be available to you.
+  Using the Test Bed's REST API is an advanced feature that must be enabled by an administrator to be available to you.
 If setting up your own Test Bed instance (for `production`_ or `development`_) you may enable this by setting the `AUTOMATION_API_ENABLED`_ property to true.

 .. _domains__specification__actor_list: